huandney/Anki-Cloze-Interactive/README.md

 ### Inspiration

 This script was inspired by the work of [ruin1990](https://github.com/ruin1990) and [kleinerpirat](https://github.com/kleinerpirat).
 For more details on their contributions, you can visit this [AnkiWeb forum discussion](https://forums.ankiweb.net/t/cloze-one-by-one-uncovering/12584).
 I also want to acknowledge [thiswillbeyourgithub](https://github.com/thiswillbeyourgithub) for creating the [Clozolkor](https://github.com/thiswillbeyourgithub/Clozolkor) script, which I used before developing this script.

-### Functionality Reference

-Thanks to [git9527](https://github.com/git9527) for the 'flip to back' functionality reference.